OndrejNepozitek/Edgar-Unity/docs/examples/isometric-1.md

 For each elevation level we have 2 tilemap layers - one for floor tile and one for wall (and decoration) tiles.
 Between the levels 0 and 1 there is a half-level because stairs in the tileset are halfway between 0 and 1.
 And there is also one additional layer for colliders which is not used in this example but can be utilized to place collider tiles.

-Room template prefabs can be created via *Create -> Dungeon generator -> Examples -> Isometric 1 -> Room template*.
+Room template prefabs can be created via *Create -> Edgarr -> Examples -> Isometric 1 -> Room template*.

 ## Room templates